MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 ## Deploy a multi-server, load-balanced Office Web Apps Server farm that uses HTTPS
 <a name="multihttps"> </a>

 If you anticipate lots of traffic to your Office Web Apps Server farm, and you want it to be available over the Internet as well as on your internal network, this type of topology is the way to go.
 This section shows how to install a multi-server Office Web Apps Server farm that uses a load balancer and HTTPS.
-If you’re interested, [read more about this topology](plan-office-web-apps-server.md).
+If you're interested, [read more about this topology](plan-office-web-apps-server.md).

 Before you begin, make sure your load balancer is configured as described in [Load balancer requirements for Office Web Apps Server](plan-office-web-apps-server.md).
 Also, you'll need to install a certificate on the load balancer as described in [Securing Office Web Apps Server communications by using HTTPS](plan-office-web-apps-server.md).
 This Office Web Apps Server farm will provide Office Web Apps functionality to SharePoint 2013 andLync Server 2013.